imixs/imixs-workflow/src/site/markdown/deployment/index.md

 		</persistence-unit>
 	</persistence>

-Note that the jar-file must match the deployed version of the Imixs-Workflow engine jar.
+__Note:__ The jar-file must match the deployed version of the Imixs-Workflow engine jar.
 See the section [Deployment Guide](./deployment_guide.html) for further details.

 ## Security